yiruyang2025/yiruyang2025.github.io/_posts/2025-04-27-Lessons Learnt from parents and grandparents.md

 Here are my main takeaways:

 - Always cherish those 'Real' Moments in your life
-- Nothings more important than our own families and good friends
+- Nothing's more important than our own families and good friends
 - For everything else, just BE PATIENT :)
+- Also!
+Always remember to Connect Your Own Dots!!

 <!-- now insert an image below the list -->
 ![Beliefs are always important](/assets/img/family.jpg)

 - 🍀
+-